-- PAA anticipates an increased risk of nonpayment and nonperformance by customers or other counterparties.
-PAA's customers or counterparties may refuse or be unable to perform their obligations under their contracts with it (including commercial contracts, asset sale agreements and other agreements), whether justified or not and whether due to financial constraints (reduced creditworthiness, liquidity issues or insolvency), market constraints, legal constraints (including bankruptcy proceedings, governmental orders or guidance), the exercise of contractual or common law rights that allegedly excuse their performance (such as force majeure or similar claims) or other factors. - PAA may face additional challenges maintaining its investment grade credit rating, which could in turn reduce its borrowing capacity and cause its counterparties to reduce the amount of open credit PAA receives from them.
-Disruptions to futures markets for crude oil, NGL and other petroleum projects may also impair PAA's ability to execute its commercial and hedging strategies. - Many of PAA's support functions are operating remotely, which presents technical and communication challenges.
-As a result, PAA may be more vulnerable to cybersecurity breaches, risk management oversights or other delays in, or disruptions to, communications, which may in turn affect PAA's ability to effectively manage its business. - PAA may face operational difficulties due to physical distancing restrictions.
-Such restrictions may also place additional demands on its employees, which may in turn make it more challenging to retain or recruit talented labor. - PAA may have additional difficulties performing its obligations under its contracts, whether due to non-performance by third parties, including PAA's customers or counterparties, market constraints, third-party constraints, legal constraints (including governmental orders or guidance), or other factors. - The COVID-19 pandemic has caused widespread supply chain disruptions, which may make it more challenging to obtain sufficient quantities of high quality materials at acceptable prices and in a timely manner.
-If PAA is unable to source such materials, it could materially and adversely affect its ability to construct new infrastructure and maintain its existing assets.
+- We anticipate an increased risk of nonpayment and nonperformance by customers or other counterparties.
+Our customers or counterparties may refuse or be unable to perform their obligations under their contracts with us (including commercial contracts, asset sale agreements and other agreements), whether justified or not and whether due to financial constraints (reduced creditworthiness, liquidity issues or insolvency), market constraints, legal constraints (including bankruptcy proceedings, governmental orders or guidance), the exercise of contractual or common law rights that allegedly excuse their performance (such as force majeure or similar claims) or other factors. - We may face additional challenges maintaining our investment grade credit rating, which could in turn reduce our borrowing capacity and cause our counterparties to reduce the amount of open credit we receive from them.
+Disruptions to futures markets for crude oil, NGL and other petroleum products may also impair our ability to execute our commercial and hedging strategies. - Many of our support functions are operating remotely, which presents technical and communication challenges.
+As a result, we may be more vulnerable to cybersecurity breaches, risk management oversights or other delays in, or disruptions to, communications, which may in turn affect our ability to effectively manage our business. - We may face operational difficulties due to physical distancing restrictions.
+Such restrictions may also place additional demands on our employees, which may in turn make it more challenging to retain or recruit talented labor. - We may have additional difficulties performing our obligations under our contracts, whether due to non-performance by third parties, including our customers or counterparties, market constraints, third-party constraints, legal constraints (including governmental orders or guidance), or other factors. - The COVID-19 pandemic has caused widespread supply chain disruptions, which may make it more challenging to obtain sufficient quantities of high quality materials at acceptable prices and in a timely manner.
+If we are unable to source such materials, it could materially and adversely affect our ability to construct new infrastructure and maintain our existing assets.

-In April 2020, PAA announced certain actions in response to the COVID-19 pandemic, including a reduction in distributions on its common units, planned reductions in capital expenditures, asset divestitures and other cost reductions throughout the organization and supply chain.
-However, PAA may be unable to reduce capital expenditures to the extent forecasted, effectively divest assets at attractive prices or realize anticipated cost savings.
-Even if PAA is able to execute its planned actions, they may be insufficient to maintain its liquidity and capital structure.
+In April 2020, we announced certain actions in response to the COVID-19 pandemic, including a reduction in distributions on our common units, planned reductions in capital expenditures, asset divestitures and other cost reductions throughout the organization and supply chain.
+However, we may be unable to reduce capital expenditures to the extent forecasted, effectively divest assets at attractive prices or realize anticipated cost savings.
+Even if we are able to execute our planned actions, they may be insufficient to maintain our liquidity and capital structure.

-For all of these reasons, PAA cannot reasonably estimate with any degree of certainty the future impact COVID-19 may have on its results of operations, financial position, and liquidity.
+For all of these reasons, we cannot reasonably estimate with any degree of certainty the future impact COVID-19 may have on our results of operations, financial position, and liquidity.